Connax-Oy/Bleam-Scanner-2/README.md

 BLEAM Scanner has many potential applications in payments, location, identity, gaming and many others, so feel free to adopt it to your own needs.

-We also invite you to join us to solve [known BLEAM Scanner issues](https://github.com/Connax-Oy/Bleam-Scanner-2/wiki#unsolved-problems) together.
+We also invite you to join us in solving [open BLEAM Scanner issues](https://github.com/Connax-Oy/Bleam-Scanner-2/wiki#open-issues) together.

 We have a growing development community that’s active on: